PDQ enhances auction model in bid to boost trading interest

-NEW YORK PDQ Enterprises, an alternative trading systems operator, on Monday launched an enhanced model that will pull together interest in buying or selling a stock to allow institutional investors to place larger orders and stymie predatory trading.
+NEW YORK, Sept 22 PDQ Enterprises, an alternative trading systems operator, on Monday launched an enhanced model that will pull together interest in buying or selling a stock to allow institutional investors to place larger orders and stymie predatory trading.

 PDQ's AUCTION1 takes its name from an auction process that will match large orders during a pause that can last up to 1 second, giving what PDQ hopes will be enough time to combine its orders and those from other markets to increase available liquidity.